GreenToast/MusicLibrary/MusicLibBackend/README.md

 ### Running the App during Development

 Then provide the credentials and the neo4j adress in the config.ja.
-Afterwards you can start your own development backend server by running:
+Afterwards you can start your own development backend server out of the rootpath by running:

-node server.js
+node server/server.js

 ### Insert testdata